 This is my blog, but if I just started grabbing articles from other writers and posting them here, chances are I would not be getting a loyal following.

 Nobody wants to read a blog post 5 pages long, that is too much.
+Try and keep it to a few paragraphs if possible.

 Stay On Topic.